sleexyz/typesafe-react-redux-example/README.md

 # Registry

-Mantra: Treat your codebase as data
+Treat your codebase as data